Environmental impact of the coal industry

 (The views expressed in the article are the author’s own.
 Let Me Breathe neither endorses nor is responsible for them.)

-Vikrant was born in Gorakhpur, Uttar Pradesh.
-Growing up he understood that as a result of extraordinary climate conditions, there is a need to surrender horticulture land and possessions.
-He has grown up learning and adapting nature from home town to learning place in remote areas.
-Having background in environmental and being a naturalist, he feel like giving myself to fight against climate change. he wish he could some way or another impart to denial the desperation of the climate crisis, such that shook them to their center, wish they could perceive what he see.
+Being an earthy person of a wonderful country India which is very vulnerable to climate change, Growing up he understood that as a result of extraordinary climate conditions, there is a need to surrender horticulture land and possessions.
+He has grown up learning and adapting nature.
+Having background in environmental and being a naturalist, he feel like giving himself to fight against climate change.
+He wish he could some way or another impart to denial the desperation of the climate crisis, such that shook them to their center, wish they could perceive what he see.
 At that point we could stop it together.Know More